 Postpartum Weight Loss Exercise Program

 Every mom will be different but most doctors will advise that anywhere from 8 weeks to 12 weeks after birth is a good time to start thinking about exercising after a c section.
-Be sure to check with your doctor before you start any weight loss plans.
+Be sure to check with your doctor before you start thinking about how to lose weight after pregnancy c section.

 Rapid weight loss after pregnancy is not a good idea.
 Aim to lose weight slowly and stead.